Neversink, New York: History

 The town was formed in 1798 from the Town of Rochester in Ulster County, New York before Sullivan County was formed, on the site of the Neversink Reservoir.
 The Town of Rockland was created from part of Neversink in 1809, and part of Neversink was used to make the newer Town of Fallsburg in 1826.

 In 1941, the New York City Board of Water Supply selected the site to meet the city's growing demand for drinking water.
 The town was condemned, along with nearby Bittersweet, to make way for a reservoir.
 At the time the town had a population of about 2,000.
 It featured a main street, a church, a post office, a covered bridge, and a two-room schoolhouse.
 The town had relocated a couple of miles by the time the reservoir was completed and put to use in 1953, turning the name of the old town ironic in the process.

-In 2015 the town partially lifted its ban on the sale of alcohol in restaurants but retaining the ban on sales in convenience stores.
+In 2015 the town partially lifted its ban on the sale of alcohol in restaurants but retained the ban on sales in convenience stores.
 A total ban had been in effect since 1935.